GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 solnbr	|	1.
 This field is required where applicable.
 If no value is provided, then service throws an error <br><br>2.
 If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  3.
 If ntype value is not provided and the solnbr is not unique or if multiple notices are found with same solnbr and ntype, then the system throws an error. 	|1.
 Solicitation Number is required<br><br> 2.
 Notice not found<br><br> 3.
 Multiple notices found.
-Please input more details. ntype		|If an invalid ntype is provided, then service throws an error  | 1.
-Invalid NTYPE value provided. nonfbo_solbr |	1.
+Please input more details. ntype		|1.
+If an invalid ntype is provided, then service throws an error  | 1.
+Invalid NTYPE value provided nonfbo_solbr |	1.
 If both solnbr and nonfbo_solbr are provided, then the service throws an error<br><br> 2.
 If only nonfbo_solbr is provided, then the service throws an error| 1.
-Solicitation Number and Non-FBO Solicitation Number cannot be specified together<br><br> 2.	rejectExplicitAccessRequestByID service is deprecated for Non-FBO Solicitations vendor|		1.
+Solicitation Number and Non-FBO Solicitation Number cannot be specified together<br><br> 2.	rejectExplicitAccessRequestByVendorData service is deprecated for Non-FBO Solicitations vendor|		1.
 If all the elements in the Vendor Data complex definition are not provided, then the system throws an error<br><br> 2.
 If no match is found in the system for the vendor data provided, then the system throws an error<br> 3.
 If the vendor is already added as an authorized party on the notice, then the system throws an error.|	1.
 This method requires all fields from complex type VendorData to find a match in the system; if vendor data not fully provided this error will be thrown<br><br> 2.
 No contact match on vendor data provided <br> 3.
 Duplicate request.
 Vendor is already added as an authorized party on the notice reason|  1.
 This is a required field.
-If no value is provided, then the system throws an error.| 1.
-A reason must be provided with an explicit access rejection.
+If no value is provided, then the system throws an error| 1.
+A reason must be provided with an explicit access rejection